 Camille Fournier has a great article on How do Individual Contributors Get Stuck?, but I’d like to focus today on the opposite question: How do programmers get into flow?

 My theory is that there are three different idealized programmer personality types, each with its own strengths and weaknesses.
-Before you can get into flow, you have to know what kind of programmer you, so that you know what kinds of things put you into the flow.
+Before you can get into flow, you have to know what kind of programmer you are, so that you know what kinds of things put you into the flow.
 Not everyone has the same strengths, and that’s okay.
-In fact, for a good team the more diverse your strengths the better!
-If everyone on the team has the same strengths, that means they have the same weaknesses and the company may have major blindspots as a result.
+In fact, for a good team the more diverse your strengths the better_!_ If everyone on the team has the same strengths, that means they have the same weaknesses and the company may have major blindspots as a result.
 So what are some strengths and weakness of different kinds of programmers?

 Programmers who just want to get things done